ECronin1973/computer_infrastructure/README.md

 This project relies on several Python libraries, which are listed in the `requirements.txt` file.
 These include:

+- pandas
+- numpy
 - yfinance
-- pandas
 - matplotlib
+- seaborn
-- datetime
+- requests
-- os
+- scikit-learn
-- glob
+- ipykernel
-- TO BE UPDATED AS NECESSARY

 Ensure that you install these dependencies to guarantee smooth execution of the code.